na-na-hi/renget/archive/LiminalCrossroads5.md

 “Honestly…”

-A deep, commanding voice rings out.
+A reserved, commanding voice rings out.

 It belongs to a tall, humanoid orange avian resting his back against a wall.
 Previously unassuming, he makes his presence known.
 From the moment the creature spoke, the air had become the slightest bit heavier, the general chatter in the room even lowering in volume.